smrey/SMP2/README.md

 The SMP2 app must have been imported.
 Instructions to import apps are available on the Illumina website.

 ### Changes to the script required for initial set up
-  * Check that the fastqs are located in the location in the $FASTQFOLDER variable and check thet  the $CONFIG variable is set to the name of the correct config file for use of the SMP2 v2 app.
+  * Check that the fastqs are located in the location in the $FASTQFOLDER variable and check that the $CONFIG variable is set to the name of the correct config file for use of the SMP2 v2 app.

   * Ensure that the $APPID variable is set to the correct application id for the imported version of the SMP2 v2 app.

-### Instructions for running the script
+### Instructions for manually launching the script
+If automated launch of the script is disabled in the 1_CRUK.sh file, the script 2_CRUK.sh can be manually launched according to the following instructions.

   * Pass the full path to the SampleSheet.csv file for the run to be analysed as the first command line argument.
-The assumption is that this will be the path to the run and that the fastqs will be located within the /data/archive/fastq/<RUN_ID>/Data/<SAMPLE_ID>/ directory as they would be if they were generated using the Illumina bcl2fastq on the local cluster.
+The assumption within the script by default is that the trimmed fastqs will be located for each sample within a subdirectory called trimmed/ nested within a sample directory relative to the SampleSheet.csv.

   If this is not the location of the fastq files, the variable $FASTQFOLDER within the script should be changed to the location of the fastq files.